VulcanJS/vulcan-docs/source/index.md

 ---
-title: Introduction
+title: Read Me
 ---

 ## What's Vulcan?

-Vulcan is a framework that gives you a set of tools for quickly building React-based web applications.
+Vulcan is a framework that gives you a set of tools for quickly building React & GraphQL-based web applications.
 Out of the box, it can handle data loading, automatically generate forms, handle email notifications, and much more.

 You can get a good overview of what Vulcan can do in the [Features](features.html) section.

-**Note: Vulcan is the new name of Telescope Nova.
-[Learn more](vulcan.html)**

 ## Install